jundalisay/spblist/content/en/social/economics/alternatives-to-money.md

 3. Letting the points be served through the internet allows real-time responsiveness

 In Economics, you can buy bread or get a haircut only if you have money.
-But in Superphysics, you can do both by using money OR points.
+But in Supereconomics, you can do both by using money OR points.

 This will allow the pantrynomy to keep on moving even during a financial crisis.
 During such an event, the pantrynomy can switch to points for its essential transactions*.
 Thus, we can say that points are for basics, while gold-backed currencies are for non-basics.

 <!-- The two other stores of value for commercial transactions as buying and selling are therefore fiat currency and local points.
 This system will allow two ways to buy bread or to get a haircut, different from the commercial money-only system that only allows money or money-based-credit:

-Kind | Commercial system | Pantrynomic system
+Kind | Commercial system | Supereconomic system
 --- | --- | ---
 Buying bread | use money | use money or points
 Getting a haircut | use money | use money or use points